 A subcontractor is called upon by a beneficiary to implement an action task and issues an invoice for the service provided (work or service, delivery of goods) at regular market prices.

-It is not allowed to award subcontracts to project partners of the same action or to delegate the task of coordinator (see Art.
-41.2 of the Grant Agreement).
-Subcontracting to affiliates (parent, subsidiary, associated companies) is eligible only in exceptional cases.
+It is not allowed to award subcontracts to project partners of the same action or to delegate the task of coordinator (see article 41.2 of the GA).
+Subcontracting to "affiliates" (parent, subsidiary, associated companies) is eligible only in exceptional cases.